 - Genre-specific.
 Many of the content in the course is geared towards non-fiction book genres, and some fiction book genres.
 However, you’ll find that a lot of the content seems more relevant for non-fiction authors as opposed to those writing types of fiction, such as children’s books.

-#8 – Overview: Mark Dawson Ads for Authors
+#6 – What is Mark Dawson Ads for Authors?

 When Amazon opened up its Amazon ads platform to KDP—Kindle Direct Publishing—back in December 2016, it became a direct sales funnel for authors to “scale up” their book platform on a grander scale.
-Authors—primarily fiction—have reported book earnings as high as six-figure and seven-figures, largely contributing their success to the Amazon Marketing Services (Now called Amazon Advertising) platform.
+Authors—primarily fiction—have reported book earnings as high as six-figure and seven-figures, largely contributing their success to the Amazon Advertising platform.

 But, as the competition grew, the ad platform demanded better tools for tracking, analytics, and monitoring ad performance.
 This is where international bestselling fiction author Mark Dawson was able to bring in his genius when it comes to digital campaign management.

-For these reasons, Mark Dawson’s ads for authors platform was launched and, in addition to Amazon ads for authors that we will be looking at here, the platform also includes:
+For these reasons, Mark Dawson’s ads for authors platform was launched and, which includes:

 - Facebook Ads for Authors